mchagneux/computo_paper/paper.md

 In the case of linear and Gaussian state space models, this distribution is known to be Gaussian, and Kalman filtering allows to update exactly the posterior mean $\mu_k = \esp[X_k|Z_{1:k}]$ and posterior variance matrix $\Sigma_k = \var[X_k|Z_{1:k}]$.
 This algorithm and its extensions are prevalent and used extensively in time-series and sequential-data analysis.
 As the transition model proposed in [](state-transition-eq) is nonlinear, Kalman updates cannot be implemented and solving the target tracking task requires resorting to alternatives.
 Many solutions have been proposed to deal with strong nonlinearities in the literature, such as unscented Kalman filters (UKF) or Sequential Monte Carlo (SMC) methods (see {cite}`sarkka2013bayesian` and references therein).
 Most SMC methods have been widely studied and shown to be very effective even in presence of strongly nonlinear dynamics and/or non-Gaussian noise, however such sample-based solutions are computationally intensive, especially in settings where many objects have to be tracked and false positive detections involve unnecessary sampling steps.
-On the other hand, UKF require fewer samples and provide an intermediary solution in presence of mild nonlinearities.
-In our setting, we find that a linearisation of the model [](state-transition-eq) yields approximaton which is computationnaly cheap and as robust for our data:
+On the other hand, UKF requires fewer samples and provides an intermediary solution in presence of mild nonlinearities.
+In our setting, we find that a linearisation of the model [](state-transition-eq) yields approximation which is computationally cheap and as robust on our data:

 $$
 X_k = X_{k-1} + \Delta_k(\lfloor \mu_{k-1} \rfloor) + \nabla_x\Delta_k(\lfloor \mu_{k-1} \rfloor)(X_{k-1}-\mu_{k-1}) + \eta_k .